-https://random:random@yoursite.example.com/anymail/esp/tracking/
+https://random:random@yoursite.example.com/anymail/esp/type/

-- "https" (rather than http) is strongly recommended - random:random is the WEBHOOK_AUTHORIZATION string you created in step 1 - yoursite.example.com is your Django site - "anymail" is the url prefix (from step 2) - esp is the lowercase name of your ESP (e.g., "sendgrid" or "mailgun") - "tracking" is used for Anymail's sent-mail event tracking webhooks
+- "https" (rather than http) is strongly recommended - random:random is the WEBHOOK_SECRET string you created in step 1 - yoursite.example.com is your Django site - "anymail" is the url prefix (from step 2) - esp is the lowercase name of your ESP (e.g., "sendgrid" or "mailgun") - type is either "tracking" for Anymail's sent-mail event tracking webhooks, or "inbound" for receiving email

-Some ESPs support different webbooks for different tracking events.
-You can usually enter the same Anymail webbook URL for all of them (or all that you want to receive).
-But be sure to check the specific details for your ESP under Supported ESPs.
+Some ESPs support different webhooks for different tracking events.
+You can usually enter the same Anymail tracking webhook URL for all of them (or all that you want to receive)-but be sure to use the separate inbound URL for inbound webhooks.
+And always check the specific details for your ESP under Supported ESPs.